 The first and second graders hosted a very successful Snowflake Bazaar in December.
 In addition to giving people a good place to donate their unwanted goods, keeping lots of packaging out of the landfill, and giving their schoolmates a chance to buy inexpensive gifts for their families, the children raised $243.10 for a charity of their choice

-The next step was to decide where to donate the funds.
+The next step was to decide where to donate the funds based on what people need that they might not have.
 On the first day back from vacation the children viewed 5 videos from organizations that benefit children and their communities worldwide as well as discussing the importance of the Reading Food Shelf to people who live nearby.
 After viewing the videos, students were invited to make short persuasive statements to their peers about where the money should go.
 On Tuesday, they each got 15 beans (to represent $15) to give to any combination of charities they choose.

 Click on the pictures below to learn more about the charities they voted on.